UWS — Udon Workflow Specification

 UWS answers exactly those questions and nothing else.

-For non-HTTP leaf work, UWS keeps the core document narrow.
+For non-source leaf work, UWS keeps the core document narrow.
 Extension-owned operations declare x-uws-operation-profile; the public uws.runtime.1.0 supplement optionally adds a small x-uws-runtime payload with a required non-HTTP type selector such as fnct, cmd, sql, or llm.
-HTTP calls still use OpenAPI binding fields, not x-uws-runtime.
+HTTP and event calls still use source binding fields, not x-uws-runtime.

 A Minimal Document